Is it lucky to wear gold on Oscar night?

 Cate Blanchett wore a taffeta gown in a bright goldenrod hue for the 2005 Oscars, and it seemed to serve her well!
 The actress took home the award for best supporting actress for playing Katharine Hepburn in "The Aviator."

-See the best actress Oscar winners and the gorgeous gowns they worePlay Video - 2:07

-See the best actress Oscar winners and the gorgeous gowns they worePlay Video - 2:07
+See the best actress Oscar winners and the gorgeous gowns they woreFeb.
+2, 201702:07

 Reese Witherspoon